jacob-8/sveltefirets/README.md

 ## How to use

-Note that this is very much in progress and only works on the client but prepares the stage to work also on the server.
+This package nows also works to load data server-side (view the source code on https://sveltefirets.vercel.app/messages for example) using the same client SDK that works client side.
+Note that this is very much in progress.
 Many options are not configurable like offline persistence or metadata additions.
 This is how I like to use Firebase, but I hope to make this library more configurable over time for those who don't use the same options as I do.
 Still here's how you can get started with what's available:

 - `npm install -D sveltefirets`
 - configure the package to play nice with Vite in your `svelte.config.js` file: